mehulshah225/bit_manipulation/GETTER_AND_SETTER/README.md

 # This is a readme for getter_setter.c

-The codes intent is to copy a variables value by using the SetValue func and transfer the copy to GetValue
+The codes intents to take an external input: value,range and set the  variable value by using the SetValue func and transfer the copy to GetValue

 Compile the code using: gcc -0 out getter_setter.c